 The OIB architecture studio feels like a blank canvas for one of their avant-garde homes.
 It’s a minimalist, open plan space with exposed steel columns and contrasting white and sandstone walls.
 “Our international clients call it Mallorcan Style,” architect Joan Ignaci Bibiloni says with an amused twinkle in his eye.

 Although not technically correct, he and his colleagues have learned to interpret this desire for a contemporary and rustic blend.
 There is just one key element missing from the office to complete the vision.
 “A dream home means sea views,” Bibiloni says.
-Still, the waterfront is only a short walk away from their trendy Santa Catalina base.
+Still, the waterfront is only a short walk away from their trendy Santa Catalina base in Mallorca.

 Joan Ignaci Bibiloni and Oliver Borries, the co-founders of the successful firm, strike us as down-to-earth and diplomatic.
 They are able to translate their clients’ ambitious ideas into unique and structurally sound creations.
 Their services range from finding the land and designing a layout, to construction and interior design.